fbonds/IAG/README.md

 By using code and information from OpenAI in this project, you acknowledge and agree to give appropriate credit to OpenAI, including a link to their website and a reference to the Apache 2.0 license.

+For the my idea, please see and respect the Creative Commons Zero v1.0 Universal LICENSE file included in this project.

+Thank you!